-This Orzo Pasta Salad with Sunflower Seed Pesto is a vegan favorite, showcasing perfectly cooked orzo mixed with a homemade pesto that's both flavorful and hearty.
+This Vegan Pesto Orzo Salad is a vegan favorite, showcasing orzo mixed with a homemade pesto that's both flavorful and hearty.
 It's a simple yet satisfying dish, ideal for anyone looking for a tasty, refreshing, plant-based option.

 Enjoy this vegan orzo salad, either room temperature or cold, from the fridge.